FlaminMad/codePlayground/README.md

-# codePlayground
+# Code Playground

-Bank of code assignments and resources for Astha to use whilst learning Python.
+A bank of code assignments and resources for Astha to use whilst learning Python.

 Open source, open mind.